ScientificDataLabs/dataset-updates-plugin/README.md

 And specific Gitter room for this project: https://gitter.im/ScientificDataLabs/dataset-updates-plugin

+# Plugin Use
+To run the plugin temporarily in Firefox, clone the plugin folder locally, enter "about:debugging" in the Firefox search bar, click "Load Temporary Add-on", then select the "manifest.json" file.
+At this time the plugin only runs on Firefox.

 # Definitions

 Article: A peer-reviewed publication with an assigned CrossRef DOI, and associated bibliographic metadata.